 Previously announced performers include Stevie Wonder; Metallica, Chicago, and a special performance featuring Merle Haggard, 2014 Recording Academy Lifetime Achievement Award recipient Kris Kristofferson, Willie Nelson, and nominee Blake Shelton.

 Two-time Grammy winner LL Cool J will host the show, which will take place on Jan.
-26, 2014, at STAPLES Center in Los Angeles and will be broadcast in high-definition TV and 5.1 surround sound on the CBS Television Network from 8 – 11:30 p.m.
+26, 2014, at the STAPLES Center in Los Angeles and will be broadcast in high-definition TV and 5.1 surround sound on the CBS Television Network from 8 – 11:30 p.m.
 (ET/PT).
-The show also will be supported on radio worldwide via Westwood One, and covered online at Grammy.com and CBS.com.
+The show will also be supported on radio worldwide via Westwood One, and covered online at Grammy.com and CBS.com.